Multi-document Summarization via Deep Learning Techniques: A Survey: Evaluation metrics

 where

 and

-In the above equations, LCS(.) represents the longest common subsequence function, $Ref$ and $Sum$ are golden summary and machine generated summary.
+where LCS($\cdot$) represents the longest common subsequence function.
 ROUGE-L is termed as LCS-based F-measure as it is obtained from LCS-Precision $P_{lcs}$ and LCS-Recall $R_{lcs}$. $\beta$ is the balance factor between $R_{lcs}$ and $P_{lcs}$.
-It can be set by the fraction of $P_{lcs}$ and $R_{lcs}$.
-However, in some circumstances, by setting $\beta$ to a big number, only $R_{lcs}$ is considered.
-The use of ROUGE-L enables us to measure the similarity of the two text sequences in the sentence-level.
-ROUGE-L also has the advantage of automatically decide the n-gram without extra manual works, since the calculation of LCS empowers the model to count grams adaptively.
-Specifically, when ROUGE-L is applied to the summary-level matching, the LCS scores between a reference summary sentence and each of the corresponding candidate sentence are calculated to fetch $R_{lcs}$ and $P_{lcs}$.
+It can be set by the fraction of $P_{lcs}$ and $R_{lcs}$; by setting $\beta$ to a big number, only $R_{lcs}$ is considered.
+The use of ROUGE-L enables measurement of the similarity of two text sequences at sentence-level.
+ROUGE-L also has the advantage of automatically deciding the n-gram without extra manual input, since the calculation of LCS empowers the model to count grams adaptively.